intel-analytics/ipex-llm/python/friesian/example/dien/README.md

 ```

 __Options:__
-* `cluster_mode`: The cluster mode to run the data preprocessing, one of local, yarn or standalone.
+* `cluster_mode`: The cluster mode to run the data preprocessing, one of local, yarn, standalone or spark-submit.
 Default to be local.
 * `master`: The master URL, only used when cluster_mode is standalone.
 * `executor_cores`: The number of cores to use on each node.
 * `executor_memory`: The amount of memory to allocate on each node.